Bayurzx/GoogleCloudPracticeProject/README.md

 # Google Cloud Practice Project

-This repository assists user to complete qwiklab assignments from the cloud shell, or using google cloud SDK, without using the GCP UI.
+This repository is a translation of qwiklab Lab from GUI to full the gcloud shell command.

-### Labs in command line instructions
+### Here are two Labs in command line instructions

 * [VPC Networking](https://github.com/rmanantsoa/GoogleCloudPracticeProject/blob/master/VPC_networking/README.md)